-Sleep paralysis is characterized by the inability of the person to move muscles during sleep.
-Sleep paralysis is a transitional state that occurs when a person experiences a temporary inability to react, move, or speak while asleep, falling asleep, or on awakening from sleep.
+Sleep paralysis is characterized by the sensation of being unable to move while awakening from sleep.
+Sleep paralysis is described as a transitional state that occurs when a person experiences a temporary inability to react, move, or speak while asleep, falling asleep, or on awakening from sleep.

 Unfortunately, sleep paralysis can be accompanied by frightening hallucinations during sleep whereby, due to the paralysis and physical experiences (which could be a forceful current running through the upper body), the person is left physically unable to react.
 These hallucinations can be very scary, and often involve a supernatural creature or other person taunting or terrifying the individual, together with difficulty breathing and/or a feeling of pressure on one’s chest.
 Another quite common type of hallucination involves either supernatural or human intruders lurking outside the person’s window or entering their bedroom, leaving the sleeper with feelings of fear and dread.1

 What Causes Sleep Paralysis?

 When Does Sleep Paralysis Occur?

 These events often occur when a person is either falling asleep or awakening from sleep.
 If it occurs when going to sleep, the person will remain alert while the body prepares for REM sleep.
 This condition is known as predormital or hypnagogic sleep paralysis.
 If it occurs when the person is waking up, the person becomes alert prior to the REM cycle being completed.
 This condition is known as post-dormital or hypnopompic paralysis.
 The events can last anywhere from a few seconds to a few minutes, with rare cases lasting for hours, where the person could well experience panic symptoms.3

 Sleep Paralysis Is Not Complete Paralysis